8th Conference on

 The CTiS (Computational Thinking in Schools) conference is an annual event organised by the ACM India (Association for Computing Machinery, India) and the CSpathshala community.
 It aims to bring together teachers, educators and researchers to discuss innovations, best practices and issues pertaining to curriculum, pedagogy, policy and implementation, related to bringing computational thinking to schools.

 CSpathshala is an ACM India initiative to bring a modern computing curriculum to Indian schools.
 In our National Education Policy 2020 and in many countries across the world, Computational Thinking (CT) has been identified as one of the essential subjects to be taught and a critical skill to be developed in children during the school years.
 It advances the notion that the Mathematics and Science behind Computer Science go far beyond the simple ability to use computers, and can be taught and discussed in schools even without the use of computers.
-The first CTiS conference was held in Pune in April 2019 and the current CTiS2025 is the seventh edition.
+The first CTiS conference was held in Pune in April 2019 and the current CTiS2026 is the eighth edition.
+All Eight editions were highly successful and were well received by teachers and educators.

-CTiS2025 aims to provide a platform for teachers, educators and experts to share their best practices as well as challenges faced in implementing computational thinking in education.
+CTiS2026 aims to provide a platform for teachers, educators and experts to share their best practices as well as challenges faced in implementing computational thinking in education.
 The discussions will focus on integrating CT activities both plugged and unplugged (with or without the use of computers) in various school subjects, on student learning outcomes and on disseminating findings of CT based experiments or classroom research conducted by teachers and educators across the country.
 The conference will feature keynote talks, workshops, panel discussions and paper presentations on various themes related to Computational thinking.

 Partners